First Impression : Findlay Napier : Glasgow

 From the same LP There's More To Building Ships hits a similar, affecting mark with a clear political stance, whilst Wire Burners (a co-written piece) is a sensitive depiction of the plight of the Scottish city's forgotten homeless.
 He is as handy with cover versions too - his interpretation of The Blue Niles' A Walk Across The Rooftops is exceptional.

 Glasgow is evocative contemporary folk that undoubtedly defines Findlay Napier as a significant singer-songwriter.
-The quiet, devotional songs to the city and its people it presents, full of 'the ancient odour of the streets' as Vic Chesnutt would have had it, will at the very least permanently change your perception of the place.
+The quiet, devotional songs to the city and its people it presents, full of 'the ancient odour of the streets' as Vic Chesnutt would have had it, will permanently change your perception of the place.

 You can buy Glasgow (CD/DL) via Bandcamp.